pauldambra/pauldambra.github.io/_posts/2017-03-19-testing-static-html.md

   *  External link http://pauldambra.github.io/amp/2017/testing-static-html failed: 404 No errors
 ```

+Grepping the generated html for those two external links finds them in the HEAD of the document.

- I've only run this process on existing blog posts since adding it.
-This is the first time that it has run against a new blog post and it's correctly highlighting that the open graph URL for this article and the amplhtml link rel for this article don't exist.
-And they don't - this article hasn't been published yet.
+I'd only run this process on existing, _published_ blog posts since adding it.
+This is the first time that it has run against a repo with a new, _unpublished_ blog post and it's correctly highlighting that the open graph URL for this article and the amplhtml link rel for this article don't exist.
+Because they don't - this article hasn't been published yet.

 The site's .travis.yml file currently has: